-It’s time to enter the show ring, but the judge is standing at the table, intently reading the Maltese breed standard.
+It’s time to enter the show ring, but the judge is standing at the table intently reading the Maltese breed standard.
 To me, that’s as impressive as a Maltese breeder who keeps the breed standard with them all the time and breeds to it faithfully.
-It is not a recipe where substitutions can be added and get the same result.
+The standard is not a recipe where substitutions can be added to get the same result.
 We’re not trying to create a new Maltese dog.
 We are trying to preserve an ancient breed that has been around for over 2,500 years.
-We expect show judges to know our breed standard and follow it to the letter, and we, as breeders, should expect the same from ourselves.
+We expect show judges to know our breed standard and follow it to the letter and we, as breeders, should expect the same from ourselves.

 I take lots of trips down Memory Lane, watching vintage videos and searching through old magazines.
-Sometimes, I find myself so lost in what was, I can almost touch the Maltese from generations ago.
-I admire how closely the Maltese, decades ago, fit the breed standard so much more closely—and many of them could win today.
-The classic moderate head, and the balance and soundness of structure and movement would all be as beautiful to see in the ring today as it was in the “old” days.
-Even coat texture and color were more honest before we started bleaching and flat ironing for showing.
+Sometimes I find myself so lost in what was, I can almost touch the Maltese from generations ago.
+I admire how closely the Maltese of decades ago fit the breed standard so much more closely—and many of them could win today.
+The classic moderate head, the balance and soundness of structure and movement would all be as beautiful to see in the ring today as it was in the old days.
+Even coat texture and color were more honest before we started bleaching and flat ironing for the show ring.

 Like some other breeds, it is the head of the Maltese that has been most affected by fad, fashion, pet owner preferences, and deviation from the breed standard.
 The consequences of changing skull shape are complicated and can be devastating.